By MICK ROBERTS ©

 [Bulli real estate agent] Mr. H. F. Cotterell reports having sold lot 37 and 38, section 13 Campbell’s subdivision, Bulli [Woonona], for £22, the purchaser being Mr. J. Molloy.– Illawarra Mercury Februrary 9 1901.

-The business operated on the main road at Woonona for five years before a fire, which began next door in Davidson’s Polytechnic store, destroying both businesses.
+The business operated on the main road at Woonona for five years before a massive fire, which began next door in Davidson’s Polytechnic store, totally destroyed both businesses.

 GREAT FIRE AT WOONONA